ankitshah59/SOLTI_HOME/README.md

 ![](https://github.com/ankitshah59/SOLTI_HOME/blob/master/Images/Screen%20Shot%202020-01-05%20at%2012.40.37%20PM.png)

 ```
-All the fronend components that was used to build the app can be seen here.
+All the frontend components that was used to build the app can be seen here.
 ```
  The backend and coding part is in the **Blocks** tab as seen below.